bruce28/Zolag_Archive/notes.md

 One should know
 that it takes time and patience to understand what this Path is and how one can begin to develop it.BP preface

+In this book I have used a few P ̄ ali terms which can be of use to those who intend to deepen their knowledge of Buddhism.
+The English equivalents of the P ̄ ali terms are frequently unsat- isfactory since they stem from Western philosophy and therefore give an association of meaning which is different from the mean- ing intended by the Buddhist teachings.

+preface BP